-Benefits: Faculty who participate in the fellowship will implement an active learning strategy in a course to demonstrate the effective utilization of time and technology for the benefit of instruction.
+Benefits: Faculty who participate in the fellowship will implement active learning strategies and relevant academic technologies in a course to integrate collaboration, critical thinking, and problem solving in a student-centered learning environment.
 They will receive assistance with the assessment of effectiveness of the techniques used and will receive priority scheduling for use of newly updated and remodeled classroom spaces.

 Stipend: A stipend will be created for each faculty member who participates in the active learning fellowship program.